TekkadanPlays/Ribbit/README.md

 # 🐸 ゲロゲロ! — Ribbit! 🐸

-Ribbit aims to be a fast, slim and unique Nostr experience, heavily inspired by [Amethyst](https://github.com/vitorpamplona/amethyst/) and the 'Boost for Reddit' app.
+Ribbit aims to be a fast, slim and curated Nostr experience, heavily inspired by [Amethyst](https://github.com/vitorpamplona/amethyst/) and the 'Boost for Reddit' app.

 Users will have the freedom to create and browse their own feeds, curated to their exact preferences.